kangas/workbench/ansible/roles/vpn-pulse-secure/README.txt

 Pulse Secure VPN - client setup

-https://www.pulsesecure.net/

-Pulse Secure was formerly Junos Pulse from Juniper Networks.
+Pulse Secure was formerly Junos Pulse from Juniper Networks. https://www.pulsesecure.net/

-The Linux client works reasonably well but it is annoying to download.
+The Linux client works well but it is annoying to download.
 It is not available on any public URL.
 Instead, you must use the following web form to request a download link.

 https://www.pulsesecure.net/trynow/client-download/